Townsville Child Custody Dispute Investigation

 By the time you have come to decisions about access to, or custody of, children the relationship has already broken down.
 Up until this time contact may have been civil, however, the stress of new relationships, child support payments, disputes about living arrangements, blended families, different expectations, and exposure to new friends that the other party may deem unsuitable, as well as property settlements, add to the stress.
 Sometimes old habits, or new issues arise, such as drug use, alcohol abuse, gambling, fraud.
 Some child custody disputes are simply a reflection of other issues, or a continuation of a power play.

-In a child custody case just being a 'good' parent isn't enough, just being honest isn't enough, you have to substantiate everything, and support your claim to being a 'good' parent, the primary carer, a good provider, that what you are claiming is true, or that what someone else is claiming is not.
+In a child custody case just being a 'good' parent isn't enough, just being honest isn't enough, you have to substantiate everything, and support your claim to being a 'good' parent, the primary carer, a good provider, in a stable relationship, that what you are claiming is true, or that what someone else is claiming is not.
 These court cases create frustration, and friction, because multiple parties see the 'best' outcome as different, see the 'rights' as being different, see the needs of children differently, and many can justify whatever position they take, at least to themselves.
 You need to justify it to a court, this requires investigation and evidence gathering.

 Avoid taking any illegal action, no matter how good it may make you feel at the time.
 Avoid 'padding' your claim, stick to the facts.
 You are dealing with matters which must be decided by a court.
 Your actions reflect on your credibility, that is the weight that is given to your evidence, as well as your suitability as a parent, to have care of, or access to, children.